-How are at-home learning and face-to-face classes structured?
+How are at-home learning classes structured?

 - The Start Here portion is the activating part of the lesson; it should be the teacher introducing the lesson and explicitly teaching.
 This may be a live or pre-recorded video.
 Teachers also have the flexibility to narrate through their instructional resources.